 Statistical models were developed to predict length distributions from (a) mean length from multiple frames of individual SBT per transfer, and (b) maximum length from multiple frames of individual SBT per transfer.
 Means of predicted lengths from the model based on stereo-video mean length from multiple frames differed by <3 cm from the mean of direct caliper length measurements.
 In 7 of 16 transfers, this difference was <1 cm, and in another 7 transfers this difference was 1 cm.
 Means of predicted lengths from the model based on stereo-video maximum length from multiple frames differed by 0-2 cm from the mean of direct caliper length measurements.
-In 3 of 16 transfers, this difference was <1 cm.
+In 3 of 16 transfers, this difference was <1 cm, and in 9 transfers this difference was <2 cm.